sproutcore/guides/source/using_handlebars.md

 {{/collection}}
 </html>

 NOTE: The template you pass to the block helper will look up properties relative to each child view.
-To access the item in the array that the view should represent, refer to the +content+ property via {{content}}.
+To access the item in the array that the view should represent, refer to the `content` property via {{content}}.

-Remember that under the hood, <code>SC.CollectionView</code> creates a new view for each item in the bound array.
-By default, each new view will be an instance of <code>SC.View</code>.
-You can tell the collection which type of view to create instances of by subclassing <code>SC.CollectionView</code> and supplying a custom class:
+Remember that under the hood, `SC.CollectionView` creates a new view for each item in the bound array.
+By default, each new view will be an instance of `SC.View`.
+You can tell the collection which type of view to create instances of by subclassing `SC.CollectionView` and supplying a custom class:

 <javascript>
 App.PeopleCollectionView = SC.CollectionView.extend({